dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-getting-started/deploying-web-site-projects/users-and-roles-on-the-production-website-cs.md

 In a nutshell, the WSAT must be accessed locally through the development environment, and it works with the user and role information in the database specified in the `databaseConnectionStrings.config` file.
 Consequently, if we change the connection string information in the `databaseConnectionStrings.config` file on the development environment we can use the WSAT locally to manage users and roles in the production environment.

 To illustrate this functionality, open the `databaseConnectionStrings.config` file in Visual Studio on the development environment and replace the development database connection string with the production database connection string.
-Then launch the WSAT, go the Security tab, and add a new user named Sam with password "password!" (less the quotation marks). **Figure 2** shows the WSAT screen when creating this account.
+Then launch the WSAT, go the Security tab, and add a new user named Sam. **Figure 2** shows the WSAT screen when creating this account.

 [![Screenshot that shows the new user created in the production environment.](users-and-roles-on-the-production-website-cs/_static/image5.png)](users-and-roles-on-the-production-website-cs/_static/image4.png)